We are delighted to have announced Christy Burdock as House of Illustration's fourth Illustrator in Residence.

 Her previous work has focused on an Amish group travelling between Southampton and New York on the QM2, and a private members club in St James’ Square.

-Over a period of six months, beginning on 1 September 2017, Christy will document and then recreate the world within House of Illustration, capturing its artists, staff and visitors.
+Over a period of six months, which began on 1 September 2017, Christy has documented and then recreated the world within House of Illustration, capturing its artists, staff and visitors.

-The resulting artworks will be exhibited at House of Illustration in March 2018.
+The resulting artworks will be exhibited at House of Illustration from 30 March 2018.

 House of Illustration's residency programme - the UK's only residency for illustrators and graphic artists - is generously supported by The Barbara and Philip Denny Charitable Trust.